TungstnBallon/bachelor-thesis-template-latex/PARKING_LOT.md

         - some floating point values might differ because
             - my implementation uses f64, node uses number with idk how many bits
             - with the conversion to ipc, it might also change things
-    - 10 runs for every config
-    - manually write down times of each block into a table
-    - 5 steps for the lines
-    - do stuff like variance
-    - utilize jayvees builtin time evaluation
-    - calculate
-        - time added per added tabletransformer
     - teste null in integer spalten
     - Untershiede ts plobrs MIT BEISPIELEN
         - manche floating point values